 ★ The Book of Lyte Project

-Photos Courtesy of: Unity Festival Toronto, Connecticut College, Creative Capital, Robert F. Karimi, The Apollo Theater & QGUniversity Archives.
+Photos Courtesy of: 82 Stu at The Brooklyn Museum, Unity Festival Toronto, Connecticut College, Creative Capital, Robert F. Karimi, The Apollo Theater & QGUniversity Archives.

 ABOUT THE BOOK OF LYTE PROJECT

 THE BOOK OF LYTE is a creative dissertation.
 (The Book), the nucleus of (The Project), is a collection of poetry, prayers, prose & personal narrative exploring Women & Gender Non-Conforming MCs (1978 - Present).
 Told from my perspective as a fan, practitioner & educator of Hip Hop for over 20yrs, the text evolves as an autobiographical / cosmic, coming-of-age story, set during an exciting and tumultuous Hiphop Era.